SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-11-22-windows-8-platform-starter-kit-has-gone-down.markdown

 [![image](http://digitalerr0r.files.wordpress.com/2013/09/image306.png?w=624&h=471)](http://bit.ly/PlatformerStarterKit "Free 2D Platformer game assets")

-The entire collection can now be found here –[&nbsp;http://bit.ly/PlatformerStarterKit](http://bit.ly/PlatformerStarterKit)
+The entire collection can now be found here –[ http://bit.ly/PlatformerStarterKit](http://bit.ly/PlatformerStarterKit)

-> **\*Note For readers of my book you can also find all the art and assets in the Code / Assets download that accompanies the book&nbsp;in the “Downloading the example code” section of the Preface.**
+> **\*Note For readers of my book you can also find all the art and assets in the Code / Assets download that accompanies the book in the “Downloading the example code” section of the Preface.**

 Long live the fighters!!